All Recipes/ Everyday Meals/ Kids Food/ Latest Posts

 • 1/2 cup grated Parmigiano Reggiano

-• 2 big garlic cloves, smashed and chopped
+• 2 large garlic cloves, smashed and chopped

-• 1 tsp red chili paste + 2 tbsps Smoked Jalapeno Sriracha (or any compliant hot sauce)
+• 1 teaspoon red chili paste + 2 tablespoons smoked jalapeño Sriracha (or any compliant hot sauce)

 Instructions

-While the stock is cooking, hard boil two pasture-raised eggs, by boiling them for at least 5 minutes (counting from the moment the water starts boiling.
-Peel them and put them on the side.
+2. Prepare the Eggs: While the stock is cooking, hard-boil two pasture-raised eggs by boiling them for at least 5 minutes from the moment the water starts boiling.
+Peel and set aside.

-Add the shredded chicken to the onion mix, add the chili paste or whatever spicy sauce you are using, mix well so everything warms up, add the blender mixture and bring to a boil (on low to medium heat).
-Add turmeric, mix well and simmer for another 5 minutes.
-Add salt and pepper to taste.
+6. Combine Everything: Add the shredded chicken to the pan with the onions and garlic.
+Stir in the chili paste or hot sauce and mix well to warm everything through.
+Add the blended mixture, bring to a gentle boil over low to medium heat, then stir in the turmeric.
+Simmer for another 5 minutes.
+Season with salt and pepper to taste.

-Serve the creamy chicken with miracle rice, fresh parsley and boiled egg and sprinkle with kalamata olives.
+7. Serve: Serve the creamy chicken over prepared Miracle Rice.
+Garnish with fresh parsley, halved hard-boiled eggs, and a sprinkle of kalamata olives.

 Gundry MD Ambassador Shop